-This policy will be promoted and implemented throughout the school in the following ways:
+This policy will be promoted and implemented throughout the school.

 - Safeguarding training

 - Student assemblies & tutor time

 - Website and school newsletters & bulletins access to this policy and related support guidance links is available on the school's website.

 All incidents of sexual violence and harassment are logged on MyConcern and are and reported to the Governors at regular intervals.
 Stakeholders will be asked to contribute to policy review.